dbasrai/dbasrai.github.io/two/science.md

 Here's what I do at work.
 I fuck up and don't tell anybody.
 Which is not good when you work in science.
 Like, there's always been this lack of public faith in science... evolution/germtheory/male g spot.

-I'm shit at my job, but I think most of us are kinda shit at our jobs.
-Because here, you have to work to survive, not in what you're interested in or good at.
-Like, I was bad in science in high school, and now I make your vacccines, and I didn't even have a life-changing event, like I think I would still do bad in high school science.

 I do think that's the heart of every single conspiracy theory, is someone fucking up at work and not telling someone.
 Even 9/11, you know how people are like jet fuel doesn't melt steel beams, I bet what actually happened was that after the world trade center was constructed, some architectural firm was like they wanted steal beams?
 Well I don't think it makes a difference as long as they don't get 9/11ed.

 --